How to Grow & Care for Blueberries in Containers

 When to Plant

-Plant blueberries in containers in the spring or late fall in most areas.
-In the coldest zones, wait to plant the bushes in containers until early to mid-spring.
+In most areas, plant blueberries in containers in the spring or late fall.
+Wait to plant the bushes in containers until early to midspring in the coldest zones.

 Selecting a Planting Site

-Luckily, you may need to move your containers around during the day to ensure the plants get the required amount of sunshine.
+Move your containers around during the day to ensure the plants get ample sun.
 With big pots, putting the containers on rolling casters makes it easier to follow the sun.

 Spacing, Depth, and Support